DiscoverAtlanta.com homepage

 The Atlanta Film Festival features local and international work.
 (Photo courtesy of Plaza Theatre)

-The Atlanta Film Festival (ATLFF) is one of the largest and longest-running film festivals in the country.
-Taking place April 24 through May 4, ATLFF welcomes more than 28,000 attendees to discover new independent, international, animated, documentary and short films.
+The Atlanta Film Festival (ATLFF) is one of the largest and longest-running film festivals in the country and this year is the 50th anniversary.
+Taking place April 23 through May 3, ATLFF welcomes more than 28,000 attendees to discover new independent, international, animated, documentary and short films.
 In addition to the screenings, there are Q&A panels with the directors, actors and crew members for a deeper look into their work.

 Illumine at Oakland Cemetery